hms-dbmi-cellenics/inframock/README.md

 * A PostgreSQL instance accessible from host post `5431`.

 The endpoint on port `4566` is a drop-in replacement for the default AWS endpoint for a given region.
-It has a working version of SQS, SNS, S3 and DynamoDB running.
+It has a working version of SQS, SNS, S3 running.
 Services are configured to use the InfraMock-managed endpoint by default when run locally.

 ## Environment variables